vinsurf/ubuntooth/README.md

 Complete the installation and reboot.
 Update and upgrade the system, install proprietary driver for graphics card if needed, and reboot.
 Now you're ready.

-## Install git, clone this repository and run giorgino-01.sh
+## Install git, clone this repository and run giorgino-test.sh

 Open a terminal, copy from here (ctrl+v) and paste in the consolle (shift+ctrl+c)